Ellen-Dennison/GRAND-THEFT-AUTO-V/README.md

 ### Cleaning the Build

-To clean the build artifacts, you can run:
+To clean the build artefacts, you can run:

 ```bash
 make clean